 Take some of your charitable donations and sock them away into a savings account or other fund where you can get to them easily if and when needed.
 You might even consider a specific major gift campaign to establish a reserve fund.
 Regardless, having such a fund in place can help with myriad situations, from recession and lagging donations, to helping your nonprofit launch an entirely new project or fund a new staff position. #JustDoIt

-A Few Articles You Might Enjoy (Since 2018)
+A Few Articles You Might Find Helpful

 National Council for Nonprofits, “Common Sense Warns Nonprofit to Get Prepared” (March 15, 2023)